emwap/signature-paper/paper.md

 # Discussion and Future Work

+The `Signature` language enables us to customize the signature of compiled Feldspar functions.
+It also allows generation of interface code fused with the original function.

 Why is a new language needed?

-- Why not just add annotations to the `Lam`{.haskell} constructor in Feldspar Core?
+Why not just add annotations to the `Lam`{.haskell} abstraction constructor in the Feldspar Core language?

+The `Signature` language is a proper extension of the Feldspar Core language, which it means it is optional and can co-exist with other extensions.
+Since the `Signature` is built using the deep/shallow technique, the language is possible to extend by the end user.
-    - Signatures can be seen as an extension to the Core language.
+Also, the `Signature` language can be seen as a replacement for the Core `Lam`{.haskell} constructor.

-    - Signatures can coexist with other similar extensions
-    - Signatures have the same power (for top-level lambdas) as the Core `Lam`{.haskell} constructor
-- Generialization of the Signature language is future work
-- It is currently not possible to stack multiple annotations on the same argument
-- Change the feldspar-compiler to use native arrays internally and make it possible to add other representations as signatures.
+In future work, we will generalize the `Signature` language to work with any expression language that supports the `CompExp` interface.